shakacode/shakapacker/README.md

 ## Features
 - Rails view helpers that fully support Webpack output, including HMR and code splitting.
 - Convenient but not required webpack configuration.
-The only requirement is that your webpack configuration create a manifest.
+The only requirement is that your webpack configuration creates a manifest.
-- HMR with the webpack-dev-server, such as for hot-reloading React!
+- HMR with the `shakapacker-dev-server`, such as for hot-reloading React!
 - Automatic code splitting using multiple entry points to optimize JavaScript downloads.
 - [Webpack v5+](https://webpack.js.org/)
 - ES6 with [babel](https://babeljs.io/), [SWC](https://swc.rs/), or [Esbuild](https://github.com/privatenumber/esbuild-loader)